Animate This! My Favorite 3-D Animated Movies

 And to add the already massive mix of motion capture merriment is a motion picture menu of mammoth-sized meatballs.

-However, Cloudy With A Chance of Meatballs makes the attempt to distinguish itself from the rest of the pack by not trying to compete with the more sophisticated computer "animatronics" of CGI titans, Disney or Pixar.
-Instead, it goes for a more distinctive approach of the 3D hijinx that provides the fuel for it's culinary cast.
+Ā However, Cloudy with A Chance of Meatballs makes the attempt to distinguishes itself from the rest of the pack by not trying to compete with the more sophisticated computer "animatronics" of CGI titans, Disney or Pixar.
+Instead, it goes for a more distinctive approach of the 3D hijinks that provides the fuel for its culinary cast.
 For example, notice how the main character of Flint Lockwood moves his body about not in the motion-capture realism that most other big budget animated films rely on, but instead jumps around in a more slapsticky kind of propulsion that we used see in the crazy antics of classic cartoons like Bugs Bunny or Tom & Jerry.

 So what's the best way to make a world-feared supervillain to realize the error of his dastardly ways?